Behaviour and lifestyle support for ageing and vulnerable dogs.

 Anxiety (noise, separation, nighttime restlessness)

-Cognitive decline (confusion, pacing, “sundowning,” forgetfulness)
+Cognitive decline and dysfunction (confusion, pacing, “sundowning,” forgetfulness)

 Reactivity or irritability linked to pain or sensory loss